Marcin Kaczmarek (footballer, born 1974): Managerial career

 After the game on 22 May 2004, Jerzy Jastrzębowski left as the manager of Lechia.
 Kaczmarek retired from playing and instantly found first managerial position with Lechia Gdańsk, leading the club in the final six games of the season.
 Under his guidance, Lechia achieved promotion from the fourth tier to the second tier of Polish football.

-After achieving safety for Lechia in I liga, Kaczmarek returned to another club he had previously played for, joining Pogoń Szczecin in 2006.
+After achieving safety for Lechia in I liga, Kaczmarek returned to another club he had previously played for, joining Pogoń Szczecin in 2007.
 After managing the team for the first half of the season, Kaczmarek was told he would not be manager for the second half.

 After his short spell with Pogoń, Kaczmarek took charge of Olimpia Grudziądz in 2008.
 His 4 seasons with Olimpia were successful, and while under his command he saw Olimpia winning the III liga in 2009, and the II liga in 2011.

 In 2012, he joined Wisła Płock, who had just been relegated from I liga.
 In his first season Wisła won the third tier, ensuring promotion back to I liga.
 After a further three more seasons with Wisła, Kaczmarek saw his side finish runners-up in I Liga, and promoted to Ekstraklasa.
 His first season in top division saw Wisła finish comfortably in 10th.

 In 2018, Kaczmarek joined recently relegated Bruk-Bet Termalica Nieciecza in I liga, leading the club until the end of the season.

 Ahead of the 2019–20 season, Kaczmarek was appointed manager of Widzew Łódź, leaving after his contract finished the following summer.

 On 19 September 2022, Kaczmarek returned to Ekstraklasa and Lechia, agreeing to a two-year deal to manage his former club who at the time were placed bottom of the league table.
+On 21 March 2023, after leading Lechia to six wins and two draws in 16 league games, with the team placed 17th and three points away from safety, Kaczmarek was dismissed.